fillumina/PerformanceTools/README.md

 __highly customizable and expandable__;
 * It can be used with two different paradigms: __fluent interface__ and __templates__.

-## Note about the current version
-This version has been extensively tested but has not become public yet and so it has not been used on many different systems or environments.
-For this reason *it cannot be considered totally stable (the code may change) and 100% production ready*.
-Please send me feedbacks about how it runs on your system or if you have bugs or suggestions.

 ## Bibliography ##
 * [Java theory and practice: Anatomy of a flawed microbenchmark (Brian Goetz)]